 Permissions are predefined for each role and you can reassign them later.
 Give or restrict access with permissions only to specific areas of the system (Knowledge Base Management for copyrighters or Announcements management for marketing department, etc):

 - Agent - defines what type of support agent you have.
 General support agent has access to management of topics, tickets, comments, subscriptions, assignments.
-All support agents see private objects in the system, see internal notes, have access to activity logs, change logs and can merge objects.
+All support agents can see private objects in the system, see internal notes, have access to activity logs, change logs and can merge objects.
 There are 3 extra permissions available to agents:

 - Manage People - filter, search, create, exports users;